sam0x17/macro_magic/README.md

 then be imported by the `import_tokens!` macro using the path to an item you have exported.

 Two advanced macros, `import_tokens_indirect!` and `read_namespace!` are also provided when the "indirect" feature is enabled.
-These macro are capable of going across crate boundaries without complicating your dependencies and can return collections of tokens based on a shared common prefix.
+These macros are capable of going across crate boundaries without complicating your dependencies and can return collections of tokens based on a shared common prefix.